FreedomBen/breakout71/Readme.md

   - you can pick an upgrade multiple time to level it up
   - missed challenges show as greyed out choices (with unlock condition).
   - bigger "level X or Y cleared", continue to level X/Y as button
+- lives = upgrade points
+- instead of bouncing the ball,loosing a life pauses the game (with coins still in the air)

 ## Done